emberjs/rfcs/text/0984-drop-safari-less-than-14.md

 ## Detailed design

-Ember v6 will not support Safari < v14.1
+Ember v6 will support Safari based on usage statistics, the same as other browsers we support.

 ## How we teach this